LarsKLH/Elevator/exercises/Exercise5-master/README.md

 - In D's standard library, `getValue` for semaphores is not even exposed (probably because it is not portable – Windows semaphores don't have `getValue`, though you could hack it together with `ReleaseSemaphore()` and `WaitForSingleObject()`).
   - A leading question: Is using `getValue` *ever* appropriate?
+    Probably not, as I struggle to see when you would want to know the number of threads waiting, and also makes it a bit to easy to make the kind of bugs as in the introduction
   - Explain your intuition: What is it that makes `getValue` so dubious?

 - Which one(s) of these different mechanisms do you prefer, both for this specific task and in general?
 (This is a matter of taste – there are no "right" answers here)